tcharding/kernel/workshop/checkpatch.rst

 `./email-from-dan` doing code changes just to quieten a tool is not what you want to do, we want to make sure we are improving the code as well as clearing the warning.

+The kernel coding style is documented in `$KTREE/Documentation/process/coding-style.rst`.

 Go ahead, find some code with bad smells and see if you can clean it up.
 Make sure you run checkpatch again after you make a change to see if the warning is cleared.